Work From Home Statistics

-Before the COVID-19 pandemic changed the world as we knew it, statistics on working from home indicated that remote work was gaining ground but was still generally uncommon.
+Even before the COVID-19 pandemic changed the world as we knew it few years ago, statistics indicated that remote work was gaining ground but was still generally uncommon.

 It used to be about the digital age and the digital nomads.
 Today, even a customer service representative - a role traditionally filled in an office setting - works from home and wants it to stay that way.

-Our goal at Fortunly is to delve deeper into the newest data.
+Our goal is to go deeper into the newest data.
 In doing so, we want to paint a clearer picture of how working from home can affect businesses of all types and sizes.

 We believe having the most relevant facts, and statistics about working from home can help companies create better policies and improve their productivity.
 That’s why we’ve compiled this list of statistics using only the most reputable sources.